pallets/flask/docs/quickstart.rst

 Obviously you can handle uploaded files with Flask just as easy.
-Just make sure not to forget to set the ``enctype="multipart/form-data"`` attribtue on your HTML form, otherwise the browser will not transmit your files at all.
+Just make sure not to forget to set the ``enctype="multipart/form-data"`` attribute on your HTML form, otherwise the browser will not transmit your files at all.

 Uploaded files are stored in memory or at a temporary location on the